rs-pro/rails_admin_settings/README.md

 - Lazy loading - loads settings only if they are needed during request
 - Loads all settings at once and caches them for the duration of request
 - Supports lots of setting types - yaml, html with ckeditor, phone numbers etc
+- Each setting can be enabled and disabled within rails_admin, if it's disabled it returns default value for type

 ## Installation